josephjzhao/KMSubtraction/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-10-1.png)

-Acknowldegements: The authors would like to thank Assistant Professor Justin Silverman, College of Information Science and Technology, Penn State University, USA, for clarifying enquiries regarding the use of the Hungarian algorithm for bipartite matching.
+Acknowledegements: The authors would like to thank Assistant Professor Justin Silverman, College of Information Science and Technology, Penn State University, USA, for clarifying enquiries regarding the use of the Hungarian algorithm for bipartite matching, and Associate Professor Hyungwon Choi, Department of Medicine, Yong Loo Lin School of Medicine, National University of Singapore, for guiding us through the simulations and development of the package.

 ### **References**